intel-secl/skc-tools/SKC_Product_Guide.md

 # Authentication

 Authentication is centrally managed by the Authentication and Authorization Service (AAS).
-This service uses a Bearer Token authentication method This service also centralizes the creation of roles and users, allowing much easier management of users, passwords, and permissions across all Intel® SecL-DC services.
+This service uses a Bearer Token authentication method.
+This service also centralizes the creation of roles and users, allowing much easier management of users, passwords, and permissions across all Intel® SecL-DC services.

 To make an API request to an Intel® SecL-DC service, an authentication token is required.
 API requests must now include an Authorization header with a valid token